 A version of this article appears in the August 11/18 double issue of Aviation Week & Space Technology.
 It is 2035, and a customer is taking delivery of not only a new aircraft but also a highly detailed digital model specific to that aircraft’s tail number—its airframe, engines and systems.
 Built up over the course of design, development, testing and production, and ultra-realistic down to the level of unique manufacturing flaws, the model will accompany the aircraft ...

-"Digital Twin Would Track Aircraft Health Through Its Life" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Digital Twin Would Track Aircraft Health Through Its Life" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.